Some more offbeat ways to experience history while travelling…

 India’s ancient (and somehow futuristic) astronomical garden in Jaipur.
 This place felt like I was time travelling but I wasn’t sure whether I was headed into the past or the future!

 Just last week (August 2016) the ancient city of Bagan was hit by a major earthquake and many of the magnificent temples that had stood for almost a thousand years have been severely damaged.
-This post is about a few of the lesser-explored temples where we stopped mainly because I was having trouble figuring out how to ride an ebike, and wanted to get off it at the first possible temple.
+This post is about a few of the lesser-explored temples where we stopped mainly because I was having trouble figuring out how to ride an ebike, and wanted to get off it as fast as possible which turned out to be this temple.
 (Myanmar)

 Drink in history in one of Amsterdam’s Brown Cafés such as Café Papeneiland, a historic pub dating back to 1642 and the Golden Age of Holland.